 - The most successful Kentucky wineries had a strong and clear objective for the role a website plays in the brand management of their wine and the potential benefits.

-- The role for the website, as a place to disseminate and, importantly, to control the information.
-When the website is the “keystone” of digital media information, then all the other outlets can be managed in relationship to the official information outlet.
+- The role of the website, as a place to disseminate and, importantly, to control the information.
+When the website is the “keystone” of digital media information, then all the other outlets can be managed in relation to the official information outlet.

 - The website is an invitation to the winery – to entice a visitor to choose a specific winery over another.
 When used in this way, the website becomes the channel by which interpersonal (and the most important) communication can be conducted between winemakers and potential customers.